-To effect a change in name only on Ginnie Mae's records, the Issuer must furnish a copy of the amendment to the Issuer's Articles of Incorporation (or other appropriate governing document) approved by the appropriate Secretary of State or equivalent official, a new original Resolution of Board of Directors and Certificate of Authorized Signatures, form HUD- 11702 (Appendix I-2) (follow the procedures for submission of a new form HUD-11702 on MAMS), and updated certificates of insurance for fidelity bond and mortgagee errors and omissions coverage, along with required endorsements and any exclusionary endorsements, and a copy of the full fidelity bond and E&O insurance policy, all indicating the new name.
+To effect a change in name only on Ginnie Mae's records, the Issuer must furnish a copy of the amendment to the Issuer's Articles of Incorporation (or other appropriate governing document) approved by the appropriate Secretary of State or equivalent official, a new original Resolution of Board of Directors and Certificate of Authorized Signatures, form HUD- 11702 (Appendix I-2) (follow the procedures for submission of a new form HUD-11702 on MAMS), and updated certificates of insurance for fidelity bond and mortgagee errors and omissions coverage, along with proper Ginnie Mae loss payee and other required endorsements, all indicating the new name.
 This information must be sent to Ginnie Mae's Office of Issuer & Portfolio Management (see Addresses) within 10 business days after the effective date of the name change.